You might look at your toddler and wonder if you are doing a good job raising a confident, empathetic human being.

 - Sorriful Facial Expressions

-Ultimately, you are best placed to understand when your toddler is showing empathy because you know your toddler better than anyone else.
+Ultimately, you are best placed to understand when your toddler shows empathy because you know your toddler better than anyone else.

 Here are a few things that will help you identify and build these traits.